jaredririe/backendology/003-what-this-blog-is-all-about.md

 ## "Backended"?

-> There are only two hard things in Computer Science: cache invalidation and naming things (Phil Karlton)
+> There are only two hard things in Computer Science: cache invalidation and naming things (Phil Karlton).

 Or, my favorite variant:

-> There are only two hard things in Computer Science: cache invalidation, naming things, and off by one errors (Unknown - probably some clever person on the internet)
+> There are only two hard things in Computer Science: cache invalidation, naming things, and off by one errors (Unknown).

 Naming is hard.
 Backended isn't a real word.
 "Back ended" and its hyphened form "back-ended" do appear to be real words, though rarely used and completely unrelated to the purpose of this blog.
 Like the programmer who decides to write a lengthy comment rather than coming up with a better name, I'll try to explain what I intended when I named this blog Backended.